neticdk/grafana-humio-datasource/README.md

+*Note:* As Grafana did not wish to list this pluing and since we are not using it anymore it has been archived.

 # Grafana Humio Datasource

 The Humio datasource allow using the Grafana explorer to query Humio logs using the Humio Query API.